cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 * `Idpf.gen(alpha: Unsigned, beta_inner: Vec[Vec[Idpf.FieldInner]], beta_leaf:
   Vec[Idpf.FieldLeaf], binder: Bytes, rand: Bytes[Idpf.RAND_SIZE]) -> (Bytes,
   Vec[Bytes])` is the randomized IDPF-key generation algorithm.
-(Input `rand` consists of the random coins it consumes.)
+(Input `rand` consists of the random bytes it consumes.)
 Its inputs are the index `alpha` the values `beta`, and a binder string.
 The value of `alpha` MUST be in range `[0, 2^BITS)`.
 The output is a public part that is sent to all Aggregators and a vector of private IDPF keys, one for each aggregator.